Erfan-Khan-Dhrubo/Assignment-1-Phero/readme.md

 ![Donate](./UI/donate.png)

-## Challenges
-- A minimum of five commits were made to ensure incremental progress.
-- No placeholder text (e.g., Lorem Ipsum).
-All content is meaningful and relevant.

 ## 5. Newsletter Section
 - A clean and functional design for newsletter subscriptions:
   - **Background Color**: Sets it apart visually.